foundersandcoders/introduction-to-express/README.md

-# Express Code-Along Workshop 💻
+# Introduction to Express JS 💻

 ![express logo](./images/express-logo.png)

-The workshop is composed of a number of steps with source files included in the individual folders.
-Before we start, let's go through some information about what Express is and why we use it.

-## Introduction to Express
 - In summary, express is a **minimal and unopinionated web framework** for Node.
 - Express **handles low level functionality of the Node web server** so that you can focus on the business logic of your app.
 - Express provides **only a thin layer of abstraction over vanilla Node** `http` server features.
 If required you can even add vanilla `http` code and it will be compatible with an Express app.